programaker-project/programaker-docs/docs/tutorials/weather-bot.md

 ### Build the base

-First, lets build a program that responds to the `/start` command, and responds with a simple text.
+First, lets build a program that responds to the `/start` command on a telegram bot, and responds with a simple text.
 This first program will follow this diagram: <img src="./img/weather-bot-start.png" class="inline diagram" />

-If you have already built some programs it might not much, but with this we will have the base for any program: receiving an event and responding to it :)
+If you have already built some programs it might not feel like much, but with this we will have the base for any program: receiving an event and responding to it :)

 <br/>